baldwindavid/convert_id/README.md

 ## Installation

+Requires Erlang to be installed on your system.

 This is a command line tool.
 The easiest way to install it is to download the executable from https://github.com/baldwindavid/convert_id/releases and place it in your path.
+The tool is built in elixir and distributed as an escript executable.

 You can also clone the repo and copy or link the `./convert_id` executable to somewhere in your path.